 IMO put the Ballast Water Treatment Convention into force in September 2017.
 The objective is to reduce or eliminate invasive aquatic species in ships’ ballast water when loading and discharging ballast water in different geographical areas.
 All ships in excess of 400 GRT will be required to install a type approved ballast water treatment system at their first mandatory International Oil Pollution Prevention (IOPP) survey after September 2019, but in no case later than September 2024.

-As of March 21, 2019, DHT had Ballast Water Treatment Systems (BWTS) installed on 14 vessels.
+As of November 2020, DHT had Ballast Water Treatment Systems (BWTS) installed on 15 out of 27 vessels.
 The remaining ships will install BWTS in accordance with the convention at their next IOPP survey and as such will have this installed and operational ahead of the 2024 deadline.

 DHT upholds the following policy with respects to retiring a ship from its trading life: